This report will be updated as more information comes in.

 This is not a complete list, rather charities mentioned in news reports and fundraising on Canada Helps BC Fires disaster page.

 Prince George city officials say material donations are NOT needed at emergency reception

 Heads up: disaster responses bring out the best in Canadian generosity, and also an opportunity for other charities to raise money.
-The line-up of charities fundraising to help BC Wildfire evacuees is growing daily.
-Some may have the best of intentions but are less effective or experienced.
-With limited information, donors need to parse the “do gooders” from “good doers”.
+The line-up of charities fundraising to help BC Wildfire evacuees is nicely limited.
+Some charities may have the best of intentions but are less effective or experienced.
+With limited information, donors need to parse the “

 Take for example Disaster Aid Canada; it is fundraising to help those affected by BC Wildfires.
 It intends to fly supplies into Prince George from its base in Victoria, BC.
 Prince George has major stores.
 It is hard to quantify the need for supplies to be flown into Prince George.
 Disaster Aid Canada is a small charity reporting $172,000 in donations and fundraising revenues in 2016.

 Legacy Place Society is also fundraising.
 Founded by Calgary and Edmonton police officers, it seeks to provide stress management support for BC wildfire fighters and their families.
 In the Fort McMurray disaster response, Legacy Place helped organize billets and accommodations for 36 families.
 In 2015, Legacy Place’s most recent annual filing, it reports donations and fundraising events revenue of $426,000.